bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Fix compilation errors with Config object accessibility - 07/25/2025
+Fixed compilation/build errors related to the Config object in commonMain not being accessible to jsMain and jvmMain code.
+The implementation includes:
+1. Updated build.gradle.kts to explicitly include kotlin("stdlib-common") in both jsMain and jvmMain dependencies
+2. Renamed the Config.kt file in jvmMain to ConfigJvm.kt to avoid conflicts with the Config object in commonMain
+3. Updated JvmMain.kt to import and use the Config object from commonMain
+4. Updated BottomDrawer.kt to use Config directly instead of trying to access properties through Editor

+These changes ensure that the Config object defined in commonMain is properly accessible from both jsMain and jvmMain code, allowing for consistent configuration across platforms.

+## Replace pagetag language code and site with Config properties - 07/24/2025
+Analyzed the codebase to identify where pagetag language code and site properties should be replaced with Config object properties.
+Found that the Config object in commonMain already has the necessary properties (currentSite, currentLanguage, and currentPageTag) and methods (updateSite, updateLanguage, and updatePageTag) to handle this functionality.

+The analysis revealed that:
+1. The Editor.kt file has properties for currentSite, currentLanguage, and currentPageTag that should be replaced with Config properties
+2. The BottomDrawer.kt component has properties that delegate to the Editor properties
+3. The JvmMain.kt file has private variables for currentSite, currentLanguage, and currentPageTag that should be replaced with Config properties

+However, there appears to be an issue with accessing the Config object from JS code, as indicated by a TODO comment in Editor.kt: "These properties should be moved to the Config object in commonMain once the multiplatform setup is fixed to allow proper access from JS code".

+Due to this limitation, the recommended approach is to:
+1. Keep the current properties in Editor.kt until the multiplatform setup is fixed
+2. Update JvmMain.kt to use Config properties instead of local variables
+3. Ensure that the properties are properly synchronized between Editor.kt and Config

+This approach maintains the current functionality while preparing for a future migration to use Config properties directly from JS code once the multiplatform setup is fixed.

+## Improve site and language handling with Config object and proper JSON parsing - 07/23/2025
+Implemented improvements to the site, language, and page tag handling as requested.
+The implementation includes:
+1. Updated the Config object in commonMain to include currentSite, currentLanguage, and currentPageTag properties
+2. Added methods to Config for updating these properties and converting to/from a map
+3. Modified JvmMain.kt to parse JSON properly as a map instead of using regex
+4. Updated Editor.kt with a TODO comment indicating that its properties should be moved to Config once multiplatform access is fixed
+5. Refactored BottomDrawer to use Editor's properties instead of maintaining its own copies
+6. Simplified the addBottomDrawer function in Editor.kt to use the new constructor

+These changes improve the code by centralizing configuration in the Config object and using proper JSON parsing instead of regex.
+The site, language, and page properties are now properly managed and accessed from a single source, making the code more maintainable and less prone to errors.

+## Update JVM code to save/retrieve items against language and site names - 07/22/2025
+Implemented Task1 from TODOS.md by updating the JVM code to save and retrieve items against language and site names.
+The implementation includes:
+1. Modified the `setupCli` function in JvmMain.kt to extract site and language from JSON data using regular expressions
+2. Updated the "save" command handler to create filenames with the format "${site}_${language}_$tag.json"
+3. Updated the "load" command handler to handle two scenarios:
+   - For the editor tag, load with default values "prisma" and "en"
+   - For other components, first load the editor JSON to get the current site and language, then load the component data
+4. Added fallback to default values ("prisma" for site and "en" for language) if the values are not found in the JSON data
+5. Ensured backward compatibility by using default values when needed

+This change enhances the editor's functionality by saving and retrieving component data against specific site and language combinations.
+Components are now saved with filenames that include the site name and language (e.g., "prisma_en_footer.json"), making it easier to manage content for different sites and languages.

 ## Add page TAG tracking to Editor - 07/21/2025
 Added logic to the Editor to track the page TAG in addition to site and language.
 The implementation includes:
 1. Modified the Page base class to include TAG support with a companion object TAG constant and tag property